INFORMATION & RESOURCES

 Grievance and Appeals

-If you are unhappy with any issue related to the specialty mental health or substance use treatment services that you are receiving, you may call our Quality Management Department at 1-888-567-2122 and we will try to resolve your concerns.
+If you are unhappy with any issue related to Specialty Mental Health Services, Substance Use Treatment Services, or Mental Health Services Act (MHSA) you may call our Quality Management Department at 1-888-567-2122 and we will try to resolve your concerns.
 Please see the forms below and either submit your Grievance Form or give us a call.

 The Ventura County Behavioral Health Quality Improvement Program is focused on the mission, goals, and commitment of the Ventura County Behavioral Health Department.
 The Quality Improvement Program is responsible for the coordination, planning, oversight, and communication of quality improvement principles, projects, analyses, and findings to achieve the Department’s mission.
 The principles of wellness, recovery, resiliency and cultural competency serve to direct all Quality Improvement activities and projects.